What is an Athletic Trainer?

 What are the requirements to become an AT?

-- Graduate with a bachelor's or master’s degree from a Commission on Accreditation of Athletic Training Education (CAATE) accredited professional athletic training education program, then...
+- Graduate from a Commission on Accreditation of Athletic Training Education (CAATE) accredited Master of Athletic Training Education Program (MAT).

 - Pass a comprehensive test administered by the Board of Certification (BOC).

-- Once certified, he or she must meet ongoing continuing education requirements in order to remain certified.
+- Complete ongoing continuing education requirements in order to remain certified.
 Athletic trainers must also work in collaboration with a physician and within their state practice act.

 Athletic Training Affiliates